First lady: Barron to attend private Episcopal school in MD | New Country 923

 Tuition ranges from more than $23,000 for pre-K to more than $40,000 for grades 9-12.

-President Donald Trump has said his wife and youngest child will relocate to the White House after the current school year.
+President Donald Trump has said his wife and youngest child will relocate to the White House after the current school year ends.